-direct participation in direct democracythe way out– in developing democracies
+participation in politicsthe way out – from conflicts to participation– in developing democracies

 – 'Just go out to the streets, just go out

-if we want to get out of all the helpless conflicts, protests'6 to mighty real, full direct participation
+All the people 8 – 'no one left behind' – must be able to get in (← participation for all), if we want to get out of all the helpless conflicts, protests 9 to mighty real, full direct participation. · · · participate! →

 more democracy'↗︎

-5 'the valuable asset of the right to demonstrate'↗︎ 6 including the helpless 'protest voting'↗︎ 7 some of the 'building blocks' of direct participation (← assess & develop) _________ ↗︎ web search with google.ch
+6 'the valuable asset of the right to demonstrate'↗︎ 7 'yellow vests'↗︎ / (fr) 'gilets jaunes'↗︎ 8 all the people 10 – whether elected or electing, initiating, voting (and a lot more) · · · key words & theory ▲ 9 including the helpless 'protest voting'↗︎ ______ 10 some of the 'building blocks' of direct participation (← assess & develop) _________ ↗︎ web search with google.ch

 – currently working on the concept – building up the team –